Food for Hungry Christians

 ----- In 1 Pet 3:21, for example, the Greek word translated "baptism" is the Greek word "baptisma", which is a NOUN, meaning the "THINGS" SIGNIFIED BY BAPTISM, it is NOT A VERB as the English reader would naturally assume!
 Peter is saying that "baptism doth save us (is presently saving us) ", meaning that the "things", or "Bible teachings", or "doctrines" CONCERNING baptism are now saving us.
 What are those things, or teachings that baptism signifies?
 We are buried with Christ, sins washed away, raised in newness of life, the great doctrines of soteriology, or salvation, these are the "things" now saving us, not the verb, the ACT of baptism!

-I believe the bottom line is that the New Testament teaches that the ACT of water baptism outwardly PORTRAYS what God HAS ALREADY DONE for us.
+I believe the bottom line, for us today, is that the New Testament teaches that the ACT of water baptism outwardly PORTRAYS what God HAS ALREADY DONE for us.
 The REALITY is what God does.
 The RITUAL is what we do to publicly acknowledge what God has done.

-As far as "sprinkling" and "immersion" is concerned, the Greek language has a word for "sprinkle", and that is "rantizo".
-"Rantizo" is used in Heb.
+As far as the issue of "sprinkling" versus "immersion" is concerned, the Greek language has a word for "sprinkle", and that is "rantizo", which is used in Heb.
 9:13, 19, and 21, in Heb.10:22, Heb.
 12:24, and in 1 Pet.
 1:2.
 "Rantizo", or "sprinkling" is never used concerning a ritual for New Testament believers.
 Substituting "sprinkling" for "baptism" by immersion has no Biblical basis.

 Some denominations also place great stress on Acts 2:38, adamantly believing that you cannot be "saved" until you are water baptized specifically "in the name of Jesus Christ".
 But, if we read further on, we read in Acts 10:48 that new believers were told to be baptized "in the name of the Lord".
 Most Baptists, that I know of, baptize in "the name of the Father, and of the Son, and of the Holy Spirit".
 The New Testament teaches that all our prayer should be addressed to the Father, in the name of Jesus, in the power of the Holy Spirit, so being baptized in "the name of the Father, and of the Son, and of the Holy Spirit" makes good sense to me.

 1 John 5:1 states in the Greek, "Anyone who is presently believing that Jesus is the Christ, has already been permanently born out from the source of God".
 So, personally, I believe that in the Church Age, we should teach new believers the full meaning of ritual water baptism before they are baptized.
-When properly understood, believers baptism is a beautiful ritual that signifies that our old life has already been buried with Christ, and we are raised with Him in newness of life.
-By the power of God, we have already become a new person "in Christ", 2 Cor.
-5:17.
+When properly understood, the believer is already a new person "in Christ" 2 Cor.
+5:17, with all sins permanently forgiven 1 John 2:12, so water baptism by emersion is a beautiful ritual that signifies that our old life has already been buried with Christ, and we are raised with Him in newness of life.

 If you would like more information about the wonderful "salvation package" that is ours when we are born anew, please go to Page 3 on the Home Page, titled "What does being saved mean?"